Sefton419/Resume/README.md

 *Simple Twitter API app that allows users to search for Twitter usernames, display most recent tweets, and display a simplified profile*

 - Developed app completely alone with basic error handling in two days
-- Enhanced user experience using AngularJS and ensured data quality with node.js / express.js on the back end
+- Enhanced user experience using AngularJS and ensured data quality with node.js / express.js on the backend
 - Allowed users to retrieve *25 most recent tweets* from their favorite twitter user by developing a search bar that connects to
 Twitter API
-- Followed best practice methodologies to built out server in node.js / express.js with router, controllers, and services
+- Followed best practice methodologies to build out server in node.js / express.js with router, controllers, and services

 ---------